Tuesday, April 14, 2026

 My path is carved in stone.

-This is just the beginning of the #PopTanka journey.
+This is just the beginning of the #PopTanka,#PopWaka journey.
 In my next post, I will explore the "Philosophy of Pop Tanka"—how ancient linguistic techniques like Makurakotoba can breathe new life into legendary characters from Evangelion.

 Stay tuned for Part 2!
 If you feel the resonance between tradition and pop culture, please follow this blog or support my project on Ko-fi.
 Let’s carry this new light of Japanese culture to the world together.